nextflow-io/nextflow/docs/cache-and-resume.md

 While the following examples would not invalidate the cache:

-- Changing the value of a directive (other than {ref}`process-ext`), even if that directive is used in the task script
+- Changing the value of a directive (other than `process-ext`), even if that directive is used in the task script

 In many cases, cache failures happen because of a change to the pipeline script or configuration, or because the pipeline itself has some non-deterministic behavior.